The problem of Voicemail Not Working on iPhone has been reported by users. You can find below the steps to fix this issue on iPhone.

 In addition to above, Voicemail problems on iPhone can also be caused by software related issues, corrupted Network Settings and other reasons.

-The problem could simply be due to stuck programs and processes, preventing Voicemail from working properly.
+The problem might be due to stuck apps or processes, preventing Voicemail from working properly.

 Once Call Forwarding is disabled, the phone icon with arrow will disappear from the status bar and your iPhone will start accepting phone calls and forward unanswered calls to Voicemail.